gbalslevn/transcribe/README.md

 It is maybe not so rational to use so many different services and languages for such a small project, but it is ideal for the learning experience.

 #### What would i do different?
 Right now the user uploads the file from the frontend which also exposes the AWS keys to the bucket.
 Quite bad practice but i just wanted to complete the project as it was a weekend project and i ran out of time.
-My plan in the beginning (look at pic below) was to upload the file to some Go code ('main.go' which i have written in this repository).
+My plan in the beginning (look at pic below) was to upload the file to some Go code ('main.go' which i have included in this repository).
 I originally thought about using the AWS API Gateway to access the Go code.
 The go code would be hosted as a lamda function.
 It would also be better practice to have an input and output bucket.
 Right now the user constantly asks the S3 bucket if there is a file.
 In the future a more elegant solution could be implemented here.